AaronLieb/MarchMadness/coding_challenges/day2/a/description.md

 assignment.

-Write a program that takes two inputs: a string representing the decimal expansion of Pi (up to at least 1000 decimal places), and a three-digit integer.
+Write a program that takes two inputs: a string representing the decimal expansion of Pi (up to at most 3141 decimal places, with a minimum of 777 digits), and a three-digit integer.
 The program should first count the number of times the three-digit integer occurs in the Pi string, and then count the number of times that count occurs in the Pi string as well.
 Return the final count as the output.